jarasek/jMyTemp/README.md

 ```
 <span data-temp="val page.creation.date"></span>
 ```
-###Change tag attribute
+###Tag attribute from variable

 ```
 attr variable attribute
 ```
 This command put current value of specified variable to attribute of this tag.
-If attribute of specified name not exist then is created, otherwise its value is changed  For example:
+If attribute of specified name not exist then is created, otherwise its value is changed.
+For example:

 ```
 <span data-temp="attr page.color style"></span>